rikkijprince/rikkijprince.github.io/readers.md

 <div class="book-card">
 <h3>C1.2 The Collapse</h3>
 <img src="/assets/images/readers/C1.2 The Collapse and others.jpg" alt="C1.2 The Collapse">
-<p>Two intense novellas: a family faces political decay in *The Collapse*, and a scientist questions reality itself in *The Memory Index*.
+<p>Two intense novellas at Cambridge Advanced level: a family faces political decay in *The Collapse*, and a scientist questions reality itself in *The Memory Index*.
 Deep, philosophical, and haunting.</p>
 <a href="https://www.amazon.es/C1-2-Collapse-Memory-Index-Readers/dp/B0FFN7GFK2/?tag=rjpamazon-21" class="amazon-button" target="_blank">Buy on Amazon</a>
 </div>